energinet-singularity/conductor-data-provider/README.md

 ### File handling / Input

 Every 60 seconds data from files are parsed, if files has changed since last read.
-The files must fit the agreed structure (examples can be found in the '/tests/valid-testdata/' subfolder), otherwise the data cannot be parsed and the API will remain empty.
+The files must fit the agreed structure (examples can be found in the '/tests/valid-testdata/' subfolder), otherwise the data cannot be parsed and the API will not return any data.

 #### Using MOCK data